 The completed application and supporting documentation can be taken to one of the Financial Counselors during normal business hours.
-Click here to print Charity Care Patient Financial Statement and complete a Financial Assistance Application.
+Click below to print the Charity Care Patient Financial Statement and complete a Financial Assistance Application.

 The Federal Poverty Guidelines for income are the basis for determining eligibility for charity discounts.
 For example, individuals with incomes below 100% of the Federal Poverty Guidelines may be eligible for free care.
 Individuals with incomes greater than 100% of the Federal Poverty Guideline may be eligible for care at discounted rates depending on their income level and the amount due to HMH.